Military dictatorship: Formation process

 Most military dictatorships are formed after a coup d'état has overthrown the previous government.
 These coups typically take place when there is a perceived threat to the military or its interests as an institution, including cuts to military funding or civilian interference in military affairs.
-Military officers have a vested interest in having increased pay and benefits while preventing political intervention in promotions, and failure to address these issues may cause interest in military regime change.
+Military officers have a vested interest in having increased pay and benefits while preventing political intervention in promotions, and failure to address these issues may cause interest in military-led regime change.
 These coups are most common in the developing world, where a lack of democracy often necessitates such events for changes in leadership.

 Not all dictatorships taken through military force are military dictatorships, for in many cases a civilian dictator will take power following a coup and relegate military officers.
-In some cases, the military may be invested with dictatorial powers during a popular uprising.
+In other cases, a civilian leader will exceed the powers granted by a constitution with the backing of the military.
+In some cases, the military is invested with dictatorial powers during a popular uprising.
 The military is well-equipped to seek and maintain political power, as it is often more modernized than other institutions in a given country, with access to resources and training not available to civil leaders.

 A regime can also be formed by an insurgency, or an informal group of militants that attempt to seize power in a government.
 When insurgents form a dictatorship, they are not constrained by formal military procedures, but their lack of organization can increase the likelihood of opposing factions developing within the group.
 Insurgencies sometimes grant military titles to their leaders, but they do not adopt the structure of a true military.
 Regimes created by insurgencies may or may not be recognized as military dictatorships.

+Several justifications can be offered by military leadership for seizing power, including improper behavior of the civilian government, a threat of communist takeover, or disorder in politics.
+These justifications are often given for any formation of military rule, even if the personal motivations of the officers involve greed, ambition, factionalism, or ethnic conflict.
+An increase of the military budget is a common goal across regimes.
+As the military is expected to be apolitical, military dictators may consider themselves to be neutral parties who are better fit to maintain stability during times of political crisis.
+Military rulers will often justify their intervention as a way to protect the people from political repression or as a response to economic failure.
+In some cases, an active or former military officer will be asked to seize power as a last resort to end the rule of a worse government, though it is not necessarily the case that a military dictatorship brings about the promised improvement and stability.